 top of page

-Why Pass Plus is still a worthwhile course to take.
+Why Pass Plus is still a worthwhile course to take

 Whether Pass Plus is worth it depends on various factors such as your individual circumstances, driving experience, and insurance costs.
-Here are some points to consider:

 1. Insurance Discounts: Some insurance companies offer discounts to new drivers who have completed Pass Plus.
 This discount can help offset the cost of the course.